captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Maybe they evoke voodoo.
 ---
 ## SHARON:
-I didn't mean that in a bad way.
+I didn’t mean that in a bad way.
 ---
 ## ROBYN:
-It's okay.
+It’s okay.
 ---
-I'm done with all that.
+I’m done with all that.
 ---
 ## SHARON:
 Why did you stop?
 ---
 ## ROBYN:
-I stopped because
+I stopped because…
 ---
-uh
+uh…
 ---
-it wasn't the sort of lifestyle that...
+it wasn’t the sort of lifestyle that…
 ---
 Being a dollmaker can be very
 stressful.